-Examining the history of arsenic contamination at Giant Mine in Canada’s Northwest Territories.
+Examining the history and legacy of arsenic contamination at Giant Mine in Canada’s Northwest Territories.
 A partnership among researchers at Memorial University, Lakehead University, the Goyatiko Language Society (a Yellowknives Dene First Nation non-profit), and Alternatives North (a Yellowknife environmental and social justice coalition).

 Guardians of Eternity will be featured this week at the International Congress of Arctic Social Sciences (ICASS) meeting at Umeå University in Sweden.
 ICASS is the main gathering of the International Arctic Social Sciences Association, held every three years.
 We presented a poster about the Toxic Legacies project at the last ICASS, held in Prince George, B.C., so showing the film feels like coming full circle!
 Extractive industries and Arctic communities is a major theme at this year’s conference, so we’re hoping for lots of interest in the film.
 If you’re in Umeå, please join us Saturday, June 10 at 5 p.m. in Aula Nordica in the Universium building on Umeå University campus.

 If you have thumbed through Mining and Communities in Northern Canada, you know that the effects of mine abandonment continue to ripple through communities long after closure.
 This prolonged ripple effect is also true of abandoned mines’ environmental impacts, especially in northern ecosystems.
 My second co-authored paper about Pine Point has just been released, and its focus is the mine’s environmental legacy (read the full text online here).
 In this paper, Dr. Yolanda Wiersma and I investigated whether industrial resource development and abandonment have long-term effects on subarctic, boreal environments using the Pine Point mine as a case study.

 The Pine Point mine, Northwest Territories, Canada (Map by Emma LeClerc)